Cara Delevingne’s Struggle with Addiction

 Getting yourself the help you deserve might seem scary, but it will save your life.

-The benefits of recovery are not just limited to you but also those around you.
+The benefits of recovery are limited to you and those around you.

-You will notice that when you treat yourself with kindness and generosity, you can also do the same for others.
+You will notice that you can do the same for others when you treat yourself with kindness and generosity.

 By unlearning damaging patterns and understanding the root cause of the problem, you will be able to overcome the challenges of your substance abuse disorder.

-If we can’t help you for any reason, we will direct you towards a treatment center that can.
+If we can’t help you, we will direct you to a treatment center that can.

 The recovery process begins with detox.
 Detox usually takes a week, after which the individual is kept in a residential program.